 If you recently got your first family protection dog, or have come across advertisements for personal protection dogs for sale that you might want to purchase, or are finding yourself curious about alternative options for your already existing furry family member, you may be wondering why you keep hearing about raw food diets and their benefits.
-While both homemade and store-bought raw dog food is generally touted as being better for your dog than your kibbles and bits, even those have their differences that you should be aware before you dive in and take the raw-diet plunge.
+While both homemade dog food and store-bought raw dog food is generally touted as being better for your dog than your kibbles and bits, even those have their differences that you should be aware before you dive in and take the raw-diet plunge.

 So, what are the benefits of homemade dog food?